CHTC/chtc-website-source/_uw-research-computing/apptainer-htc.md

 1. **(Optional): Test the container.** Once the image (`.sif` file) is created, it is important to test it to make sure you have all software, packages, and libraries installed correctly.
 1. **Move the container to a persistent location.** We recommend placing the image file into your `/staging` folder

-### Create a Definition File
+### Create a definition file

 To create your own container using Apptainer, you will need to create a definition (`.def`) file.
-CHTC provides example definition files in the `software` folder of our [Recipes GitHub repository](https://github.com/CHTC/recipes).
+CHTC provides example definition files in the `software` folder of our [Recipes GitHub repository](https://github.com/CHTC/recipes/tree/main/software).

 <div class="d-flex mb-3">
 	<div class="p-3 m-auto">